Engee documentation

 The azimuthal angle is defined as the angle in the xy plane from the x axis to the y axis.

-Elevation angle is defined as the angle from the xy plane to the z axis.
-The angular distance between any two neighbouring elements is 360/H degrees.
-The values of azimuthal angles are given in degrees.
-Elevation angles for all elements of the array are zero.
+The elevation angle is defined as the angle from the xy plane to the z axis.
+The angular distance between any two adjacent elements is 360/N degrees.
+The azimuthal angles are given in degrees.
+The elevation angles for all elements of the array are zero.

 1. Brookner, E., ed.
 "Radar Technology.
 Lexington", MA: LexBook, 1996.